Tresorit

-Tresorit is a cloud storage service with end-to-end encryption.
+Tresorit is a cloud storage platform that offers functions for administration, storage, synchronization, and transfer of data using end-to-end encryption.

-Founded in 2011, Tresorit closed an €11.5M Series B financing round in 2018 and was featured on FT1000 by Financial Times 2020 as the fifth fastest-growing cybersecurity company in Europe.

-The software is available for Windows, macOS, Android, iOS, and Linux, and the company has released plugins for Gmail and Outlook.
-As of 2022, Swiss Post owns a majority stake in the cloud storage service.
-Tresorit works as an independent entity under Swiss Post.
-The company has offices in Zurich, Switzerland; Munich, Germany; and Budapest, Hungary, employing around 100 people.
+Founded in 2011, Tresorit closed an €11.5M Series B financing round in 2018 and was featured on FT1000 by the Financial Times 2020 as the fifth fastest-growing cybersecurity company in Europe.
+In 2021, Swiss Post Communications Services acquired a majority stake in the company to expand its digital product portfolio.
+Tresorit works as an independent entity under Swiss Post, which is now sole shareholder.
+The company has offices in Zurich, Switzerland; Munich, Germany; and Budapest, Hungary, employing about 100 people.

 History

-Tresorit was founded in 2011 by Istvan Lam (CEO), Szilveszter Szebeni (CIO) and Gyorgy Szilagyi (CPO).
-In the coming years, Andrea Skaliczki joined as CFO, Istvan Hartung as CTO and Arno van Züren as CSO.
+Tresorit was founded in 2011 by Istvan Lam, Szilveszter Szebeni and Gyorgy Szilagyi with the aim of providing a secure alternative to traditional cloud storage solutions.
+In the coming years, Andrea Skaliczki joined as CFO, Istvan Hartung as CTO.
 The company officially launched its client-side encrypted cloud storage service after emerging from its stealth beta version in April 2014.

 In 2013 and 2014, Tresorit hosted a hacking contest offering $10,000 to anyone who hacked their data encryption methods to gain access to their servers.
 After some months, the reward was increased to $25,000 and later to $50,000, challenging experts from institutions like Harvard, Stanford or MIT.
 The contest ran for 468 days and according to the company, nobody was able to break the encryption.

 In August 2015, Wuala (owned by LaCie and Seagate), a pioneer of secure cloud storage, announced it was closing its service after 7 years and recommended its users choose Tresorit as their secure cloud alternative.

-In 2016, Tresorit launched a beta of the software development kit (SDK) ZeroKit.
-In January 2017, Apple's SDK project CareKit announced the option for mobile app developers using CareKit to integrate ZeroKit, enabling zero-knowledge user authentication and encryption for medical and health apps.
+In 2016, Tresorit launched its NGO initiative with the aim of improving the digital security of non-profits and has gained notable recognition within the sector where the protection of sensitive information is paramount.
+More than 500 teams (human rights defenders, environmental activists, teams working on education and research, and many others from all over the world) joined Tresorit’s NGO program since then.

-In 2017, Tresorit patented its shareable encryption technology in the US under no. US 9563783 B2, and LogMeIn co-founder Marton Anka joined Tresorit as an investor and advisor.
+In 2017, LogMeIn co-founder Márton Anka joined Tresorit as an investor and advisor.

 In 2019, Tresorit reached the number of 100 employees, and Tresorit improved its governance feature set with e-mail verification and detailed user reports.

+In 2020, during the COVID-19 pandemic, Tresorit offered free access to remote work solutions for public education and healthcare institutions.
+The company was named the 2020 Gartner Peer Insights Customers’ Choice for Content Collaboration Tools.

 In July 2021, Tresorit was acquired by the Swiss Post to further expand its presence in its core German-speaking markets, including Germany, Austria, and Switzerland.

+In 2022, Tresorit launched a new email encryption tool, added eSignature feature to its cloud collaboration platform and introduced qualified eSignatures for its Swiss customers.

+In June 2023, Tresorit announced the appointment of István Hartung as CEO.
+The previous CEO and founder, István Lám, remained member of the Board of Tresorit Group but transitioned to the role of Director of Corporate Development.